 We seek to make a significant, positive difference for future generations by helping to solve what we consider to be some our nation’s most important challenges.
-We pursue this work primarily through three initiatives – Rodel Arizona, Rodel Delaware and the Rodel Fellowships in Public Leadership.
-The Delaware and Arizona initiatives focus on public education in their respective states, and the Rodel Fellowship program operates in partnership with the Aspen Institute in an effort to improve the quality of public leadership in the U.S. Other areas in which we work include the advancement of clean energy, corporate purpose, investing in programs that support emotional health and wellness, and funding high quality research.
+We pursue this work primarily through three initiatives – Rodel Arizona, Rodel Delaware and the Rodel Leadership Institute.
+The Arizona and Delaware initiatives focus on public education in their respective states, and the Rodel Leadership Institute works to improve the quality of public leadership in the U.S. Other areas in which we work include the advancement of clean energy, corporate purpose, investing in programs that support emotional health and wellness, and funding high quality research.

 Bill, Don and Susan Budinger formed the Rodel Initiatives, originally as the Rodel Foundations, in 1999 when Rodel Inc. was sold to a multibillion-dollar chemical company.
 Rodel Inc. was founded in the late 1960s by Bill Budinger in Delaware and Don Budinger in Arizona.
 Susan Budinger subsequently joined the company in the early 1990’s.
 Rodel’s first products were specialty textiles and chemicals used for a variety of surface preparation applications.
 Ultimately, variants of those products were developed for use in critical stages of semiconductor manufacturing, which fueled much of the company’s tremendous growth.
 Rodel Inc. had become global in the early 1980’s, through a joint venture in Japan, called Rodel Nitta, as well as the establishment of operations in Europe and elsewhere in Asia.
 It now operates as a division of the DuPont Companies.